msebi/aiven-th/README.md

-# DB as a service assignment
+# DBs as a Service

 ## Description